 But given the extent that the military forms part of the government, it would either have to leave the government or defend it.
-Despite multiple requests for impeachment, Bolsonaro continues to have a solid base in the popular media and among the lower-ranking members of the armed and security forces.
+Despite multiple impeachment requests, Bolsonaro continues to have a solid base in the popular media and among the lower-ranking members of the armed and security forces.
 A large part of these forces is evangelical.

 Many powerful figures are against the Bolsonaro government, but none of this has led to the formation of a solid and effective pro-democracy front

-Today there are several possible scenarios: the impeachment proceedings could move forward; Bolsonaro could claim he is persecuted by the system and attempts to radicalize, and in this scenario we do not know how different armed groups would act; he could lose power and be replaced by Vice President and General Hamilton Mourão.
+There are several possible scenarios today: the impeachment proceedings could move forward; Bolsonaro could claim he is persecuted by the system and attempts to radicalize, and in this scenario we do not know how different armed groups would act; he could lose power and be replaced by Vice President and General Hamilton Mourão.

 PS: What does the pandemic tell us about the future of social protection?